 - Methylene Chloride

-According to Ayurveda, it was traditional to slowly cook specific herbs into the plant-based oils to make them even more beneficial to the function of the skin.
-These herbs are infused into the oil, enhancing the benefits and lending specific properties to the oil depending on the herbs used.
-These active herbals are carried to the phospholipid layer of the skin by the oil.
-From here, the active herbals can cross the lipid barrier as they are smaller in size than the oil molecules themselves.
+According to Ayurveda, it is traditional to slowly cook specific herbs into plant-based oils to make them even more beneficial.
+These herbs are infused into the oil, enhancing benefits and lending specific properties to the oil, depending on the herbs used.

-- Tri-doshic Massage Oil is cooked with herbs that support the health of all body and skin types.
-Best used for Ayurvedic self-massage (Abhyanga), either in or out of the shower.
-Learn how to perform Abhyanga here.
+- Tri-Doshic Massage Oil is cooked with herbs believed to support health of all body and skin types.
+Best used for Ayurvedic self-massage (abhyanga), either in or out of the shower.
+Learn how to perform abhyanga here.

-- Lymphatic Massage Oil is cooked with special herbs that penetrate the lymph layers just below the skin and help the lymph circulate and flow freely.
-Best used for Ayurvedic self-massage (Abhyanga) either in or out of the shower.
+- Lymphatic Massage Oil is cooked with special herbs believed to support lymph circulation.
+Best used for Ayurvedic self-massage (abhyanga) either in or out of the shower.

-- Luscious Mango Body Butter is a shea, avocado and mango butter mix cooked with herbs to promote a glowing and rejuvenated appearance to the skin.
-May be used for Ayurvedic self-massage (Abhyanga) in or out of the shower, or applied to moist skin all over the body or – in the case of dry skin – on the face.
+- Luscious Mango Body Butter is a shea, avocado, and mango butter mix cooked with herbs to promote a glowing and rejuvenated appearance of the skin.
+May be used for Ayurvedic self-massage (abhyanga) in or out of the shower, applied to moist skin all over the body, or, in the case of dry skin, on the face.

-1. Start by taking a hot shower and apply an herbalized oil deeply into the skin while the shower is running.
+- Take a hot shower and apply herbalized oil deeply into skin while shower is running.

-2. Get into a hot bath, steam or sauna and sweat for 5-15 minutes.
-(If none are available just stay in the hot shower for a little longer.)
-This will allow the oil to begin to pull impurities out of the deeper layers of the skin.
+- Get into a hot bath, steam, or sauna and sweat for 5-15 minutes.
+(If none are available, just stay in hot shower a little longer.)
+This will allow the oil to begin to pull impurities out of deeper layers of the skin.

-3. Once out of the bath, steam or sauna, vigorously rub off all the oil from your skin with a dry towel.
-This is a vigorous exfoliating rub that not only removes the oil but any dried surface layers of the skin as well.
-The skin should feel stimulated and appear reddish in color.
+- Once out of bath, steam, or sauna, vigorously rub off all oil with a dry towel.
+This is an exfoliating rub that not only removes oil, but also any dried surface layers of the skin.
+The skin should feel stimulated and appear reddish.

-4. Go back into the shower where you apply a very thin coat of the herbalized massage oil all over the body.
-The oil is applied when the water is running.
+- Go back into the shower, where you apply a very thin coat of herbalized massage oil all over the body while water is running.
 The amount of oil needed to cover the whole body is minimal.

-5. Pat yourself dry.
-No need for a moisturizer.
-You have just detoxified your skin, exfoliated it, rehydrated it, deeply moisturized it and created the ideal environment for the skin microbes to protect and produce your very own moisturizing fatty acids.
+- Pat dry.
+No need for moisturizer: you have just detoxified, exfoliated, rehydrated, deeply moisturized, and created the ideal environment for skin microbes to protect and produce your very own moisturizing fatty acids.

-Try to do this 2-3 times a week for the best results.
+Try to do this 2-3x a week for best results.

-As counter-intuitive as it may seem, in order to nourish the radiance and beauty of our skin, we must consider the bugs first!
-We now know that the good oils made by the body and the natural plant-based oils applied to the skin daily literally feed the good bugs on the skin, and these bugs in turn change the oils into extremely active and beneficial free fatty acids that support the health and radiance of the skin.
+As counterintuitive as it may seem, in order to nourish the radiance and beauty of our skin, we must consider bugs first!
+We now know that good oils made by the body and natural plant-based oils applied to the skin daily literally feed good bugs, and these bugs change oils into extremely active and beneficial free fatty acids that support the skin’s health and radiance.

-What we don’t know yet, and the topic of ongoing research, is how the microbiome on the skin supports the skin in other ways.
-Massaging the skin with fresh and herbalized oils – which has been practiced in Ayurveda for thousands of years – and thereby feeding the good bacteria may be offering the body more health benefits that are yet unknown.
+What we don’t know yet, and luckily is the topic of ongoing research, is how the skin microbiome supports us in other ways.
+Feeding good bacteria with fresh herbalized oils, practiced in Ayurveda for thousands of years, may offer more health benefits that are yet unknown.